paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-805-the-air-staff.md

   (B) the waiver is necessary for the good of the service.
   Any such waiver shall be made on a case-by-case basis.

-**(c) Term; Reappointment; Grade.—**

-(1) The Chief of Air Force Reserve is appointed for a period of four years, but may be removed for cause at any time.
+**(c) Term; Reappointment.—** The Chief of Air Force Reserve is appointed for a period of four years, but may be removed for cause at any time.
 An officer serving as Chief of Air Force Reserve may be reappointed for one additional four-year period.

-(2) The Chief of Air Force Reserve, while so serving, holds the grade of lieutenant general.

 **(d) Budget.—** The Chief of Air Force Reserve is the official within the executive part of the Department of the Air Force who, subject to the authority, direction, and control of the Secretary of the Air Force and the Chief of Staff, is responsible for preparation, justification, and execution of the personnel, operation and maintenance, and construction budgets for the Air Force Reserve.
 As such, the Chief of Air Force Reserve is the director and functional manager of appropriations made for the Air Force Reserve in those areas.